As a memorial, individual soldier burial information is included in the Roster on this site, through links to findagrave.com.

 6/6/2015 Announcement: Instead of adding burial information and photos directly into the web site Roster database, I will be transitioning to simply adding a link to the individual soldier’s memorial on the Find A Grave web site.
 Link to: 7th West Virginia Cavalry...read more

 After several years of searching, I was finally able to secure an image of the grave marker for Colonel Lucien Loeser.
 He is buried in Green-Wood Cemetery in Brooklyn, New York.
-[Green-Wood Cemetery, 5th Avenue & 25th Street, Brooklyn, Kings County, New York.]...read more
+[Green-Wood Cemetery, 5th Avenue & 25th Street, Brooklyn, Kings County,...read more

 U.S. 35 Intersects With History By Charles Shumaker, Charleston Gazette Staff writer Photos by Lawrence Pierce [from The Charleston Gazette, December 24, 2006] WINFIELD — Joyce Saunders already had a passion for uncovering her family’s history when she got a phone...read more